Place de Jaude: The current place

 The municipal council decided on the 24th of September 1999 to completely redo the square and install a first tramway line.
-The development project made by the winning team of the international architecture and landscape competition of Alain Marguerit (Atelier des Paysages Alain Marguerit), Bernard Paris (Atelier d'Architecture Bernard Paris), Jean-Max Llorca (fontain engineer), LEA (Laurent Fachard, lighting technician).
+The development project made by the winning team of the international architecture and landscape competition of Alain Marguerit (Atelier des Paysages Alain Marguerit), Bernard Paris (Atelier d'Architecture Bernard Paris), Jean-Max Llorca (fountain engineer), LEA (Laurent Fachard, lighting technician).

 The project recalls the facilities which existed in the 19th century.
 A space mainly reserved for pedestrians and tree lanes (141 in total) between which the new Clermont-Ferrand tramway has passed since November 13, 2006.

 The square is almost entirely reserved for pedestrians.
 Vehicles cross it only from east to west between boulevard Desaix and rue Blatin or from west to east from avenue Julien.
 The northern part is made up of a dark basalt forecourt illuminated at night by 250 red and yellow diodes which symbolize the movement of lava.
 The rest of the square is paved with light limestone.

 The work began in January 2003 and was completed in late 2005 at a cost of 15 million euros.
 The square reopened to the public on the 10th of December 2005 in the presence of 30,000 people and was inaugurated on the 17th of June 2006.